10 Reasons Why Entrepreneurship Will Make You Feel Alone

 5. Staying Ahead of the Pack

-Once your idea or plan has backing and your company is up and running, you have to continually separate yourself from the competition.
+Once your idea or plan has the backing and your company is up and running, you must continually separate yourself from the competition.

 But the basis for a sound friendship is not one where you’re paying people to spend time with you.

 6. Learning to Delegate is Hard

-Ask any entrepreneur and they’ll tell you – learning to delegate is one of the hardest, but probably most important things.
+Ask any entrepreneur, and they’ll tell you – learning to delegate is one of the hardest but probably most important things.